CashScript/cashscript/website/docs/language/functions.md

 Performs a multi-signature check using a list of transaction signatures and public keys.

 :::note
 While this function can be used inside your smart contracts, it is not supported by the JavaScript SDK, so it is recommended not to use it.
-Instead a `checkMultisig` can be simulated using multiple `checkSig`s.
+Instead a `checkMultiSig()` call can be simulated using multiple `checkSig()` calls.
 :::

 ### checkDataSig()